rdsea/bigdataplatforms/tutorials/streamingwithflink/README.md

 ## Hand-on

+### NOTE
+> The instructors provide services, such as kafka and database

+> Students focus on setting up flink service and developing the flink jobs

 ### SocketWindowWordCount example job
 You can check [the Flink example](https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/try-flink/local_installation/) and test it to see how it works.